Windows

 First, list the interfaces inside the distro:

-Open a second PowerShell window to confirm 404 has started:
+Open a second PowerShell window to confirm 404 has started.
+This reads the control token from the Windows-side %LOCALAPPDATA%\404\wsl\control-token path configured by the bundled runtime config:

 Invoke-RestMethod -Headers @{ "X-404-Control-Token" = $token } http://127.0.0.1:4042/status